lightdash/lightdash/.github/ISSUE_TEMPLATE/feature-request--big-feature-.md

 ---
-name: Product Proposal Template
-about: This is the "setup" phase of building big features.
-Product proposals help us bring some structure to our ideas before we move on to the "solutions" phase.
+name: Feature request (big feature)
+about: Suggest an idea for Lightdash!
+Big features take > 1 week to plan + build.
-title: "[Product Proposal]"
+title: ''
-labels: discussion, feature-request
+labels: feature-request
 assignees: ''

 ---

 ### **Description: What is it?**

-*This should be short and sweet* 🍬*.
-How would you explain this feature in two lines to someone else at Lightdash?*
+*This should be short and sweet 🍬*
+*How would you explain this feature in two lines to someone else at Lightdash?*

 ...

 ---

-### **Problem: What problem are we solving?**
+### **Problem: What problem does this solve?**

 *Add the problem we’re solving (or potential opportunity we're looking at).
 Try to explain all parts of the problem and how if affects different parts of Lightdash.*